-Wrexham Glyndŵr University is committed to providing access to all students and promotes equal opportunities in compliance with the Equality Act 2010 legislation.
+Wrexham University is committed to providing access to all students and promotes equal opportunities in compliance with the Equality Act 2010 legislation.
 This programme complies fully with the University's policy on Equality and Diversity, ensuring that everyone who has the potential to achieve in Higher Education is given the chance to do so.

-DATE OF APPROVAL Date of programme delivery approval event: 17 August 2018 Date of approval by Academic Board: 30 August 2018
+DATE OF APPROVAL Date of programme delivery approval event: 23 January 2020 Date of approval by Academic Partnerships 23 January 2020 Committee: Date of approval by Academic Board for 15 June 2021 additional delivery sites